1968 Freeburg, IL Tornado

 line1.gif (286 bytes)

-I was almost 7yrs old at the time and my family lived on South Richland Steet which was in the tornado's path.
+I was almost 7yrs old at the time and my family lived on South Richland Street which was in the tornado's path.
 The color pictures below were taken at our house (no longer standing) and show some of the damage.
 I don't remember too much of that night other than looking out our back porch and seeing the destroyed garage and the shelves on our back porch had fallen over.
 I do however, remember that day.
 It was very hot and muggy and later in the evening it was very windy.

 Freeburg, IL - Service men picking up debris.